 Individuals are entitled to bring a claim before a court of general jurisdiction.
 The limitation period constitutes 3 years.

-State court of arbitration can hold manufacturers administratively liable if RZN decides that the manufacturer produces medicine with poor quality.
+A state commercial (arbitrazh) court can hold manufacturers administratively liable if RZN decides that the manufacturer produces medicine with poor quality.

-The Investigation Committee of the Russian Federation investigates crimes involving circulation of falsified and counterfeit medicines.
+The Investigation Committee of the Russian Federation investigates crimes involving the circulation of falsified and counterfeit medicines.

 5. What defenses are available?